-Varied, versatile and eye-catching, masonry is an ideal option for any construction project.
+Varied, versatile and eye-catching, masonry remains a popular option for self-build and renovation

-The variety of styles makes masonry a good choice for your build – Brickhunter (0808 231 2508; brickhunter.com), for example, sells more than 4,000 different sizes and colours, while Ibstock (0844 800 4575; ibstock.com) has a huge mix and match selection, and that’s before you consider the many different mortar profiles, colours and bond patterns.
+Its durability and variety of styles makes masonry an appealing choice.
+Brickhunter, for example, sells more than 4,000 different sizes and colours, while Ibstock has a huge mix-and-match selection.
+Then there’s the many different mortar profiles, colours and bond patterns.

 Why choose brick?

-A brick facade should last 70 to 100 years before needing repointing, according to the Brick Development Association (BDA) because it resists weather and doesn’t fade or decay.
-‘This is a powerful economic advantage,’ says architect Michael Hammett, a former senior architect at the BDA (0207323 7030; brick.org.uk).
+A brick façade should last 70 to 100 years before needing repointing, according to the Brick Development Association (BDA) because it resists weather and doesn’t fade or decay.
+‘This is a powerful economic advantage,’ says architect Michael Hammett, a former senior architect at the BDA (brick.org.uk).
 ‘A project that requires no maintenance will also use fewer resources.
 Brick doesn’t need preservatives and can be recycled after a property has been taken down.’

 A brick build is typically robust, resistant to sound and has thermal properties.
 Available in bespoke shapes and sizes, and combined with other cladding materials, brickwork remains a popular choice for architects.
 ‘The design versatility is far-reaching,’ Hammett continues.
 ‘Bricks can be laid to form structures that are straight or curved, vertical or tilted, in simple flat surfaces or decoratively modelled.’